 The ceremony brought back a flood of memories for Josh Stowers '14.
 Stowers is a commuter form Michigantown, In. each day.
 He was a 19-year-old soldier on Sept.
-11, 2001, stationed at Fort Campbell, Ky., when the terrorist attack occured.
+11, 2001, stationed at Fort Campbell, Ky., when the terrorist attack occurred.
 Stowers and his troop were deployed during the attach on Iraq in early 2003.

-The junior Pyschology major talked about that day on the base and his deployment.
+The junior Psychology major talked about that day on the base and his deployment.
 He said each year he thinks of the sacrifice of his fellow soldiers but also the sacrifice of grandfathers who gave their lives during Pearl Harbor.
 He also wanted to remind the Wabash Community that the country is still at war and soldiers are still serving in Afghanistan.
 "Never forget, never, never forget," he said.